ekvw-lka-digi/lod-organigram/README.md

 # Berlin LOD Organizational Charts

-This repository is the home for various Organizational Charts describing Berlins public administration as RDF / Linked Open Data .
+This repository is the home for various Organizational Charts describing EKvW administration as RDF / Linked Open Data .

 **[Start browsing the data!](https://berlin.github.io/lod-organigram/)**